 Seeing red but the breaker hasn’t visibly flipped?
 Some generators use a red indicator to show a fault – even if the switch looks fine.
 It might mean an overload was detected or a GFCI (ground fault circuit interrupter) has tripped internally.

 Check for a reset button near the outlet or switch.
 If it’s popped out or won’t press back in, there’s likely still a fault downstream – maybe a wet cord, faulty appliance, or undersized cable.
+If you are comparing models, looking at the price of generators often reflects the quality of these safety systems.

 You don’t need a sparkie for this – just some basic know-how.